 Even if you’ve not received a nudge letter or a notice of audit from the IRS, you might still be worrying about it.
 Or conversely, maybe you’re not worrying about it at all - but perhaps you should be.

-But that’s not the only way the IRS will know about your crypto.
+But your tax return isn't the only way the IRS will know about your crypto.
 They’ve also been putting pressure on crypto exchanges operating in the US to share KYC information with John Doe Summons as part of Operation Hidden Treasure.

 Operation Hidden Treasure is an enforcement initiative launched in March 2021 by the IRS to identify tax violations relating to cryptocurrency.